MyKamonohashi/itamitto-backend/README.md

-# kamonohashi-backend
+# itamitto-backend
-The backend of iamitto, a simple mobile app used to help English-speaking foreigners in Japan to communicate with Japanese medical providers.
+The backend of itamitto, a simple mobile app used to help English-speaking foreigners in Japan to communicate with Japanese medical providers.